-- Does the child/young person have experience of poverty, disadvantage, discrimination or social exclusion? - Does the child/ young person experience a lack of meaningful employment appropriate to their skills? - 2 Does the child/ young person display a lack of affinity or understanding for others, or social isolation from peer groups? - 2 Does the child/ young person demonstrate identity conflict and confusion normally associated with youth development? - Does the child/ young person have any learning difficulties/ mental health support needs? - Does the child/ young person demonstrate a simplistic or flawed understanding of religion or politics? - Does the child/ young person have a history of crime, including episodes in prison? - 2 Is the child/young person a foreign national, refugee or awaiting a decision on their immigration/ national status? - Does the child/ young person have insecure, conflicted or absent family relationships? - 2 Has the child/ young person experienced any trauma in their lives, particularly any trauma associated with war or sectarian conflict? - 2 Is there evidence that a significant adult or other in the child/young person's life has extremist view or sympathies?
+- Is there a pattern of regular or extended travel within the UK, with other evidence to suggest this is for purposes of extremist training or activity? - Has the child/ young person travelled for extended periods of time to international locations known to be associated with extremism? - Has the child/ young person employed any methods to disguise their true identity?
+Has the child/ young person used documents or cover to support this? - Social Factors - Does the child/ young person have experience of poverty, disadvantage, discrimination or social exclusion? - Does the child/ young person experience a lack of meaningful employment appropriate to their skills? - Does the child/ young person display a lack of affinity or understanding for others, or social isolation from peer groups? - Does the child/ young person demonstrate identity conflict and confusion normally associated with youth development? - Does the child/ young person have any learning difficulties/ mental health support needs? - Does the child/ young person demonstrate a simplistic or flawed understanding of religion or politics? - Does the child/ young person have a history of crime, including episodes in prison? - Is the child/young person a foreign national, refugee or awaiting a decision on their immigration/ national status? - Does the child/ young person have insecure, conflicted or absent family relationships? - Has the child/ young person experienced any trauma in their lives, particularly any trauma associated with war or sectarian conflict? - Is there evidence that a significant adult or other in the child/young person's life has extremist view or sympathies?

-More critical risk factors could include:
+More critical risk factors could include:-

-- Being in contact with extremist recruiters - Articulating support for extremist causes or leaders - Accessing extremist websites, especially those with a social networking element - Possessing extremist literature - Using extremist narratives and a global ideology to explain personal disadvantage

-- I Justifying the use of violence to solve societal issues - 2 Joining extremist organisations - Significant changes to appearance and/or behaviour
+- Being in contact with extremist recruiters - Articulating support for extremist causes or leaders - Accessing extremist websites, especially those with a social networking element - Possessing extremist literature - Using extremist narratives and a global ideology to explain personal disadvantage - Justifying the use of violence to solve societal issues - Joining extremist organisations - Significant changes to appearance and/or behaviour